Understanding the Importance of pH in Cocoa Powder

 - Traditional bakery products

-Alkalized cocoa powder—also known as Dutch-processed cocoa powder—is treated with alkaline agents to neutralize its natural acidity.
+Alkalized cocoa powder, also known as Dutch-processed cocoa, is treated with alkaline agents to neutralize acidity.
+As a result, it offers a smoother taste and improved functionality.

 Key Characteristics